 The existence of an affair can have serious consequences on you, or your spouse’s, claim for Alimony.
 Regardless of who cheated on whom, it’s vitally important to discuss the issues with a family law attorney to protect yourself, and because the marriage is probably over.

 No matter how much you love each other, there will be plenty of times you have disagreements.
 If you aren’t able to resolve these issues, there will be a lot of buried wounds that can doom your marriage.

 If both of you are willing, you can work on better conflict resolution strategies.
 However, sometimes it’s too late.
 Maybe fights seem to become bullying right away, or one of the two of you are unable to come out of your shell enough to share your real feelings.

-If you can’t resolve differences, divorce is only a matter of time.
+If you can’t resolve differences then divorce is only a matter of time.
 Whether the fights are about money, raising kids, or how to fold underwear, damage will be done and the relationship will fracture.

 Reach Out to a Family Law Attorney

-If you see yourself and your relationship in these descriptions of a failing marriage, it may be time to reach out for help in dissolving your marriage.
+If you have already reached out to a Divorce lawyer, or see yourself and your relationship in these descriptions of a failing marriage, it may be time to plan how to move forward.
 Not all divorces have to be ugly, drawn-out, terrible affairs.

-Sometimes you can work with your spouse and find a mutually agreeable way to separate.
-But that’s not likely to happen without the help of a professional family law attorney.
+Sometimes you can work with your spouse to find a mutually agreeable way to separate.
+But finalizing the separation in a way that protects your interests will likely require the help of a professional family law attorney.

-If you’re ready to find out what’s next after your marriage ends, contact us for a consultation today!
+If you’re ready to find out what’s next then contact us for a consultation today!